An altogether typical response to GPFM MD’s proposals for family medical care.

 Absolutely.
 We are very fortunate to work with the industry leaders in health insurance in Kansas who are able to build custom healthcare insurance plans.
 They are able to develop very eloquent plans that remove much of the waste and inefficiency from a typical, bloated policy.
 We have been able to save young families nearly $1000/month and many businesses 30-50% while providing a higher level of care.
-If you are interested in talking to a health insurance expert, you may contact Mr. Joe Martin with Powell & Associates at 316.259.8710 for questions on individual and/or group quotes.
+If you are interested in talking to a health insurance expert, you may contact Pete at the office he will help you out.

 If I have Medicare, can I still join Great Plains Family Medicine?

 Yes.
 You need only sign a one-time waiver declaring that neither you nor your doctor will directly bill Medicare for our services.
 Medicare will still cover any laboratory testing, imaging, medications, or hospitalizations prescribed by our offices.

 Is my membership to Great Plains Family Medicine tax deductible?

 Unfortunately, no. Your retainer is not yet defined as a “medical expense” in most states and as such is not deductible.
 The American Academy of Private Physicians, however, is lobbying hard to win rightful deductibility for these expenses.
 In the meantime, consult with your tax consultant to clarify tax consequences in your particular circumstances.

 What happens if I need to go to the hospital or see a specialist?

 In providing superb care with unprecedented sorts of access, we seek to prevent or reduce hospitalizations and specialty referrals.
 In those instances where those types of care are required, we will certainly continue to serve you during your hospital stay or to work closely with any specialist.
 In some cases, depending on the level of care and the sorts of expertise required, we may rely on those specialized caregivers to manage your treatment.